 - Not a fan of pumpkin seeds?
 Other choices might be chopped pistachios or roasted sunflower seeds, or no nuts or seeds at all.
 Crumbled bacon is always a good choice!

 - Can’t find pomegranate molasses in your store?
 We also like drizzling these with honey or balsamic reduction.

 These butternut squash crostini are best assembled right before serving.
 If you want to prep ahead of time, toast the bread slices, cool completely, and store in an air tight container.

-The squash could be cut up and stored in the refrigerator for a couple of days.
+The squash can cut up and stored in the refrigerator for a few days.
 Either roast it right before you want to serve it, or roast the squash a day ahead, cool completely, and refrigerate.
 Let the squash come to room temperature before serving or for best results, spread it out on a roasting pan to warm it up a bit in the oven.

 If you have any roasted squash left over, use it to make this wonderful farro salad with butternut squash, bacon, and dried cranberries or another favorite of mine, autumn quinoa salad with maple mustard vinaigrette.
 You’ll be glad you made the extra squash!

 More great fall appetizers